Continuing Education for Professional Engineers

 In addition to being a requirement for professional license renewal, continuing education activities also offer engineers a number of other benefits.
 One of the most important is that they enhance the professional engineer’s continuing professional competency.
 The field of engineering is constantly changing and the information and skills required to properly perform professional engineering services must be continually upgraded.
 Professional engineers must regularly get the appropriate type and amount of upgrades to their knowledge to do their job properly and maintain necessary continuing professional competency.

 Being a licensed professional engineer provides innumerable benefits; it also signifies an engineer has attained a high level of competency, knowledge, and skill.
-Only a licensed professional engineer may legally prepare, sign, seal, and submit engineering drawings and plans for approval, seal engineering work for private and public clients, serve as private practitioners or consulting engineers, and be responsible for engineering projects.
-Completing the required amount of professional development hours through continuing education is essential for maintaining these responsibilities through licensure as a professional engineer.
+Only a licensed professional engineer may legally prepare, sign, seal, and submit engineering drawings and plans for approval, seal engineering work for private and public clients, serve as a private practitioner or consulting engineer, and be responsible for engineering projects.
+Completing the required amount of professional development hours through continuing education courses is essential for maintaining these responsibilities through licensure as a professional engineer.
+To grow your career, sign up for CE courses with PDH Pro today.